kanthan2000/login-nestjs/README.md

 ### Login Page

-- Enter username and password
+- Enter username and password (username:admin & password:password)
 - Form validation using Formik
 - On incorrect credentials, a Snackbar error message appears
 - On correct credentials, the user is redirected to the home page